 Propose: Revised for CID 11073, 11793, 12572, 11075 per discussion and editing instructions in 11-18/0353r0.

-TGax editor: Change 27.2.4 Updating two NAVs as the following: (Track change on) A non-AP HE STA shall maintain and an HE AP may maintain two NAVs, one referred to as intra-BSS NAV and the other as basic NAV.
-The intra-BSS NAV is updated by an intra-BSS PPDU.
+TGax editor: Change 27.2.4 Updating two NAVs as the following: (Track change on) A non-AP HE STA shall maintain and an HE AP may maintain two NAVs: intra-BSS NAV and basic NAV.(#11793) The intra-BSS NAV is updated by an intra-BSS PPDU.
 The basic NAV is updated by an inter-BSS PPDU or a PPDU that cannot be classified as intra-BSS or inter-BSS.(#11794) The mechanism by which a PPDU is classified intra-BSS or inter-BSS is defined in 27.2.2 (Intra-BSS and inter-BSS frame determination).

 Maintaining two NAVs is beneficial in dense deployment scenarios in which(#11072) a STA requires protection from frames transmitted by STAs within its BSS, i.e., intra-BSS, and avoid interference from frames transmitted by STAs in a neighboring BSS, i.e., inter-BSS.
-For example, in a TXOP initiated by the AP to which the STA is associated for an UL MU transmission, the intra-BSS NAV of the STA can be set by the AP to prevent the STA from contending for the channel.
-The basic NAV will not be updated by the AP so that the NAV set by an inter-BSS PPDU can be considered by(#13146) the UL MU CS mechanism described in 27.5.3.5 (UL MU CS mechanism).
+For example, in a TXOP initiated by the AP to which the STA is associated for an UL MU transmission, the intra-BSS NAV of the STA is(#12572) set by the AP to prevent the STA from contending for the channel.
+The basic NAV is not (#12572)updated by the AP so that if the basic NAV was set by an inter-BSS PPDU with nonzero value at the time of responding UL MU, the virtual CS indicasts busy in (#11073) the UL MU CS mechanism described in 27.5.3.5 (UL MU CS mechanism).

 (…existing texts…)

-An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV setting is permitted to reset the NAV which is updated by the RTS or MU-RTS if no PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame.
+An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV setting is permitted to reset the NAV that(#11075) is updated by the RTS or MU-RTS Trigger frame (#11075) if no PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame.

 Propose: Revised for CID 13300 per discussion and editing instructions in 11-18/0353r0.